Israel faces new vote as Netanyahu fails to form government

 Netanyahu preferred a new ballot, set for Sept.
 17, to the alternative, under which President Reuven Rivlin could have asked another politician to try and form a ruling coalition.

-But the need to go the polls again so soon after a closely contested April 9 election in which Netanyahu had claimed victory, showed a new measure of weakness by a leader in power for the past decade who has for many become the face of Israel.
+But the need to go the polls again so soon after a closely contested April 9 election in which Netanyahu had claimed victory, showed a new weakness in a leader who has been in power for the past decade and who has become the face of Israel for many.

 Potential indictments in three corruption cases have only deepened questions about his political survival.